Tofu Edamame Buddha Bowl

 Before you Start: Preheat the oven to 400 F. If you don’t have cooked rice on hand, start cooking that now according to package instructions.

-Step 1.
-Cube the tofu then place in a bowl and toss with the soy sauce, pepper and garlic powder.
+Cube the tofu then place it in a bowl and gently toss with the soy sauce, pepper and garlic powder.

-Line a baking sheet with parchment paper (or use a bit of non-stick cooking spray) then place the tofu on the tray and bake for 30 minutes, flipping once half way through.
+Line a baking sheet with parchment paper (or use a bit of non-stick cooking spray) then place the tofu on the tray and bake for 30 minutes, flipping once half way through, until browned and crisp.

-Step 2.
-Make the roasted cabbage by placing the sliced cabbage on a baking tray, sprinkling with salt and pepper and roasting for 30-40 minutes until starting to brown and crisp.
+Make the roasted cabbage by placing the sliced cabbage on a baking tray, sprinkling with salt, pepper and 1 tsp oil and roasting for 30-40 minutes until starting to brown and crisp.

 Quick Note: If you don’t have cooked edamame on hand, get that going after you get everything in the oven.
 It will only need a few minutes to cook.